-Growing up with Chinese parents, I’ve long been a fan of hot pot – a Chinese cooking method, prepared with a big pot of simmering soup stock, usually made up of beef or chicken broth, served at the dining table filled with a variety of Asian ingredients, such as meat, fish, vegetables and noodles.
+Growing up with Chinese parents, I’ve long been a fan of hot pot – a Chinese cooking method, prepared with a big pot of simmering soup stock, usually made up of beef or chicken broth, served at the dining table filled with a variety of Asian ingredients, such as meat, fish, vegetables, and noodles.

 My favourite time and place to have hotpot is usually in the comfort of my parent’s home, back in Scotland, during the cold winter months.
-It’s not just the food that makes the meal, it’s the being together, preparing the ingredients and sitting round the table for hours, chatting and cooking.
+It’s not just the food that makes the meal, it’s the being together, preparing the ingredients and sitting around the table for hours, chatting and cooking.

 Hot May Pot Pot, a modern and international yet traditional Northern Chinese Hot Pot Restaurant gave me that exact feeling, just in a more luxurious setting.